 One thing we didn’t notice, not just in the mosque but nowhere in Damascus for that matter, was other tourists.
 This was during a time of peace.
 A few days later we visited the ancient ruins of Palmyra, near the Iraq border, and had the entire place to ourselves.
 The town of Palmyra, built solely for tourism, was not doing so well.
 The main street (the only street, really) had several restaurant façades, but only one was actually open.
 Our waiter, who spoke excellent English, said that after 9/11 the tourists just…stopped coming.
 Sad.
 I wonder if he’s still living there.
 I wonder if he’s still alive.

 – Damascus had no American restaurants or department stores, and neither did the rest of Syria.
 It had a U.S. Embassy – as usual the most fortified building for miles – but that was it.
-Carina’s expat neighborhood had a Mexican restaurant and a few other cafes that catered to the diplomat crowd, but that was it.
+The expat neighborhood where Carina lived had a Mexican restaurant and a few other cafes that catered to the diplomat crowd, but that was it.
 Relations between the U.S. and Syria have never been particularly strong, but to echo the words of our Palmyran waiter, after George “Nuke-u-ler” Bush declared Syria part of the terrorist Axis of Evil (or something), things essentially cooled to nothing.

-– It was after dark when we arrived in Palmyra.
+– It was after dark by the time we arrived in Palmyra.
 Our original plan was to stay at a campground outside the city, but we couldn’t seem to find it.
 We had just resigned ourselves that we should get a hotel room in the town instead when, seconds later, lights flashed behind us.
 A government car was pulling us over!
 Two very serious, very determined-looking officers approached our car and tapped on the window.
 I suddenly had to pee rather urgently.
 “Passports,” one of the officers said, without any trace of a smile.
 What could we do but comply?

 After perhaps five minutes, our passports were returned – with a smile this time – and we were on our way.
-It seems the officers noticed the “Diplomat” plates on Carina’s car and were merely curious what brought us to this part of the country after dark (it was only about 7 pm).
+It seems the officers noticed the “Diplomat” plates on Carina’s car and were merely curious what brought us to this part of the country after dark (it was only about seven pm).
 Scared shitless yet?

 – Just one more flashback story for today’s blog, Loyal Reader.
 The mountaintop monastery of Deir Mar Musa was a curious place.
 As with Palmyra, we arrived after dark.
 What better time to climb hundreds of rock steps than in pitch black darkness?!
 There were several stone buildings here but only one was illuminated.
 This building – the main lodge as it turned out – was accessible by a strange, Hobbit-sized door that only went as high as my waist.
 We crawled inside and were welcomed to a warm meal, a cold bed, and good fellowship.

-We were invited to Mass, which was conducted in Arabic!
+We were invited to Mass, conducted in Arabic!
 The worship room was adorned with Orthodox-style frescoes that reminded me of the cave paintings in Cappadocia, Turkey.
 The room doubled as a library, and it had some old editions of the Bible that are likely worth a small fortune.
 I hope they haven’t been pilfered in the Syrian civil war.
-Mass isn’t my thing – and Arabic-spoken Mass is even more meaningless to me – but how can anyone, even an Atheist like myself, not be at least a little bit moved by a roomful of strangers worshipping by candlelight to the soothing sounds of Arabic whispers?
+Mass isn’t my thing – and Arabic-spoken Mass is even more obscure to me – but how can anyone, even an Atheist like myself, not be at least a little bit moved by a roomful of strangers worshiping by candlelight to the soothing sounds of Arabic whispers?
 He could have been reading Justin Bieber song lyrics for all I knew.

 A Bit of Politics

 Libya, which the media seems to have forgotten about, still faces an uncertain future.
-It’s neighbor, Egypt, is essentially off-limits for tourists until the country gets its electoral bearings.
+Its neighbor, Egypt, is essentially off-limits for tourists until the country gets its electoral bearings.
 This may or may not happen anytime soon.
 Lebanon – a place that I actually contemplated visiting last summer – has recently seen violence spill over its eastern border.
 Even Turkey and Jordan – the “moderates” in the region – have dealt with border clashes.
 But Syria…Syria is in a category all by itself.
 And Damascus…Damascus is arguably the most dangerous city in the world.
 (The “most dangerous city” certainly isn’t Rio de Janeiro, or Nairobi, or Mexico City, or any of the other usual city names that get dropped; give me a fucking break.)

 What has transpired in Syria since the uprisings began is an absolute travesty.
 Assad is a hopeless tyrant who deserves to answer for what he’s done, but the rebels fighting him will never be eligible for sainthood, either.
 According to one account, they controlled the aforementioned monastery town of Maaloula in 2012, looted its churches, and forbade the town’s Christian farmers from tending the farmers’ own crops.
 Some people believe it was the rebels who used chemical weapons, not Assad.
 Me, I don’t know what to believe.

 You can do the right thing here.
-I’ll save the “Is it our responsibility to police the rest of the world?” discussion for another post.
+I shall save the “Is it our responsibility to police the rest of the world?” discussion for another post.
 Although we’ve been assured that it will be just a small involvement, it doesn’t matter.
 We don’t have enough facts, resources, money, or patriotic willpower for another incursion, small or large.